 Then you make an orange juice mixture of orange juice, onions, garlic, and stock.
 You will use it to base the turkey occasionally while it’s roasting and it will soak all of that amazing flavor right up.
 You also use the orange juice mixture to soak prunes and apricots.
 The prunes and apricots get stuffed into the turkey along with pine nuts, which later are served around the turkey for a gorgeous presentation.

-The turkey is rubbed with a stellar mixture of Spanish spices – fennel, cumin seed, paprika, mustard seed, and salt which create a crispy and flavorful skin on the turkey.
+Rub the turkey with a stellar mixture of Spanish spices – fennel, cumin seed, paprika, mustard seed, and salt which create a crispy and flavorful skin on the turkey.

 And if you are already dead set on your Thanksgiving turkey recipe, save this one for Christmas – it’s a must make!

-This post was sponsored by Honest Cooking and Rioja Wines.
+This Spanish Spiced Turkey post was sponsored by Honest Cooking and Rioja Wines.

 Find more recipes on my “greens & chocolate” Pinterest board anc check out some of these turkey recipes next: